johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Important to be able to try many low cost experiments and iterate.
 Think about what makes you anti-fragile. and where and how you can fail.
 How can you optimize worse case scenarios?

+Example of Anti-fragility (Jocko): Stresses (eg: not sleeping enough) acutually makes him a better performer.
+More allert, more responsive, emotionally engaged.

 - Law of diminishing returns
    - Example of 80/20